AI vs. Supply Chain Security: Learn how to defend your code. Save your seat.

 4. Automated Response and Developer Workflows

 Security shouldn’t hinder or interfere with developer speed.
-OX Security provides AI-driven remediation and no-code workflows that:
+OX Security provides no-code workflows that:

 • Notify responsible teams via Slack or email.